Educational Advocacy Services

-Parents are often overwhelmed by the complexity of special education laws that entitle a child with disabilities to a free and appropriate education in the least restrictive environment.
-Having an advocate guide them through the process enables parents to become more active members of their child’s team.
+Families are often overwhelmed by the complexity of special education laws that entitle a child with disabilities to a free and appropriate education (F.A.P.E.) in the least restrictive environment (L.R.E.).
+Northeast Arc Educational Advocacy Services helps families navigate the special education process, which enables parents to become more proactive members of their child’s educational team.
+Our advocates work cooperatively with families and schools to develop an appropriate individualized education program (IEP) that meets the individual needs of the student, and keep up to date on federal and state laws that entitle children with special needs to appropriate programs and services.

-We also provide trainings to Parents, Arc staff, Parent Advisory Councils, Early Intervention programs, and school district staff.
-Topics vary and range from Understanding an IEP to goal writing and more.
+We also provide trainings to parents, Special Education Parent Advisory Councils (SEPACs), Early Intervention programs and school district staff.
+Topics vary and range from Transition from Early Intervention to Early Childhood Special Education, Basic Rights, The Autism Act (ARICA), Turning 18 and more.

-For further information or to set up an appointment, please contact the Advocacy Intake Coordinator
+For more information or to set up an appointment, contact the Advocacy Intake Coordinator at 978-762-8352.